Hawai’i Trip Journal 2010

 There was a lot of serious discussion—and I mean serious—about diet, foods, herbs, telomeres and aging, neutral flow, alkalinity, grounding houses electrically (without attracting lightning), astralagus as a miracle herb, making rain, stopping rain, making clouds disappear, assorted miracles of healing and paraphysics.
 The topics changed, the cast changed, the activity changed.
 At one point David demonstrated his room’s yoga trapeze by hanging on it and doing somersaults; then he showed the set-up for grounding wires on the beds and furniture.

-The talk went on: cells, aliens, Dune, angels and demons, Children of Dune, channeling, 2012, consciousness shifts. … Nick Good, David’s coauthor on Amazing Grace and the source of that book’s nine Huna principles of natural magic, burst into the room with a typhoon of Celtic male energy and hugged everyone as if he had been away a month; in fact, he lived on the grounds.
-Meanwhile David Wilcock comedically floated between a secular identity and his Edgar Cayce reincarnation.
+The talk went on: cells, aliens, Dune, angels and demons, Children of Dune, channeling, 2012, consciousness shifts. . . .
+Nick Good, David’s coauthor on Amazing Grace and the source of that book’s nine Huna principles of natural magic, burst into the room with a typhoon of Celtic male energy, shook hands with Lindy, and hugged the residents as if he had been away a month; in fact, he lived on the grounds.
+Meanwhile David Wilcock comedically floated between his secular identity and his Edgar Cayce reincarnation.

 The star of the show was Patrick Marcus Osborne, a charismatic Jamaican actor, martial artist, and track star, friend and disciple of David.
 He laid on us intermittently a wild Rasta narrative spotted with revelations about satanic devilry in the Hollywood film industry (“That’s why I had to get out of there and follow the way of love and my brother here, Avocado, who saved my life.
 He and I are united in Rasta” [fondling his dreadlocks and then David’s].